Physical Estate & Operations

 Our Sustainable Commuting Travel Plan gives us guidance to understand commuting travel modes that are high and low in emissions.
 Based on annual surveys we now circulate to students and staff, we are gaining better insights in terms of the main modes of transport.

 Furthermore, this plan is split across three key pillars: i) infrastructure improvement, ii) service level improvement and iii) behaviour change and communications.
-Our focus is supporting the infrastructure and services.
+Our focus is on supporting the infrastructure and services that make sustainable travel the easier choice.

 What we've done so far